 Jace had good instincts because my dad was a real dog lover.
 We just never had one.
 Just like I never had a brother or sister.

 “I’m sorry we left Max here.
 We had to work and Max was asleep.
 He had a big night last night.
 He saved us from being attacked during our show.”

 “That’s what the paper said, but they said it was a co-ed who saved the show.”

-“Jill got up and sang love songs that calmed everyone after we fagged out with British gay songs.
-That was after Max guarded the stage and stopped those rednecks from attacking us by growling.”
+“Jill got up and sang love songs.
+It calmed everyone after we fagged out with British gay songs.
+Max guarded the stage and stopped those rednecks from attacking us by growling.”